tobsirl/AWS-Certified-DevOps-Engineer/README.md

 Objects aren't deleted - object deletion markers are put in place to hide objects.

 Versioning lets you store multiple versions of objects within a bucket.
 Operations which would modify objects generate a new version.

+- cannot be disabled once enabled - only suspended
+- Space is consumed by ALL versions
+- You are billed for All versions
+- Only way to 0 costs - is to delete the bucket

+### S3 - MFA Delete

+- Enabled in versioning configuration
+- MFA is required to change bucket versioning state
+- MFA is required to delete versions of objects
+- Serial number (MFA) + Code passed with API Calls